pantheon-systems/documentation/source/content/guides/launch/07-launch-check.md

 1. Navigate to the **<span class="glyphicons glyphicons-info-sign"></span> Status** page.

-1. The automated report will check for exploited patterns in code, shows database stats, reveals PHP errors, and much more.
+The automated report will check for exploited patterns in code, shows database stats, reveals PHP errors, and much more.

-For more information on what is included in these checks and how they work, see [Drupal Launch Check](/drupal-launch-check) and [WordPress Launch Check](/guides/wordpress-pantheon/wordpress-launch-check).
+For more information on what is included in these checks and how they work, refer to [Drupal Launch Check](/drupal-launch-check) and [WordPress Launch Check](/guides/wordpress-pantheon/wordpress-launch-check).

 ## Maximize Performance by Configuring Cache (Optional)